Restaurants in Amsterdam

 Telephone: (020) 779 7450

 At the top of a precipitous staircase, hungry visitors can pack into this tiny pancake house for tea and sustenance.
-This one-man operation serves up savoury and sweet pancakes at reasonable prices.
+This two-man operation serves up savoury and sweet pancakes at reasonable prices.
+There are only four tables in this charming eatery, and hundreds of teapots hanging from the ceiling.
 The service can be slow, but locals swear it's worth the wait.

 Address: Grimburgwal 2, Medieval Centre